 Miss Northfield was appointed in February 2018 and is a very valued member of the team.
 She spends a lot of time with children in Key Stage Two who need help and support to solve issues that have arisen throughout the school day.
 These are issues that we wish to make sure that they don’t go home and dwell on as this can affect their emotional health and wellbeing both at home and when considering how they feel about returning to school the following day.

 Mr Shabbir is our Behaviour Mentor.
 He has a vast amount of experience working with young people on how to regulate their behaviours and to be able to deal with difficult situations that may arise.
 He is an invaluable member of our team.

-Mrs Ashlee is our Assistant SENCo.
-She has been at Morley Victoria for a very long time and she is very knowledgeable about a wide range of different special needs.
+Mrs Bode is our SENDCO.
 She works with children and families to ensure that individual needs are catered for to enable children to learn well and achieve their absolute best.
 She works with children individually and in small groups to build their confidence and skills which in turn has a positive effect on their mental health and wellbeing when children start to believe in themselves.
-Mrs Ashlee is the line manager for the support staff who she coaches and guides to enable them to cater effectively for the children in their care.
+She also works with the support staff to ensure our SEND children receive the best possible education.

 In this day and age with children’s mental health being affected in a variety of ways and with depression and suicide rates soaring, we as a school must do everything in our power to ensure that this is prevented in any of our children through our support mechanisms.